Celebrating Over 50 Years as a National Park!

 Who’s ready for an adventure?
 As the C&O Canal National Historical Park celebrates its 50th year as a National Park, see what this incredible natural attraction here in Montgomery County, Maryland has to offer during your next trip to the area.

 For over 100 years, The Chesapeake & Ohio Canal (C&O) National Historical Park was a lifeline for communities along the Potomac River.
 Today, it endures as a pathway for discovering historical and recreational treasures.

 What to Know Before You Go

-The C&O Canal National Historic Park is open all year long during daylight hours and closes at dark.
-If you are driving to the canal and looking to park on-site, the entrance fee is $20 per vehicle and $15.00 per motorcycle.
+The C&O Canal Park is open all year during daylight hours and closes at dark.
+For those driving to the canal and looking to park on-site, the entrance fee is $20 per vehicle and $15.00 per motorcycle.
 For those biking or parking off-site and then walking to the park, the entrance fee is $10.
 An annual pass if also available for $35.00.
-All money goes to park related projects and conserving the C&O Canal National Historical Park.
+All money goes to park-related projects and conserving the C&O Canal Park.
 Don’t forget to bring your furry friend—dogs are also allowed at the park.

 Before exploring all 184.5 miles of the C&O Canal National Historical Park, download their explorer mobile app for more than 600 points of interest mapped for you in a searchable format that allows you to find nearby hiking trails, campgrounds, historical sites, trailheads, parking, and more.